HamidrezaKmK/ood-detection/README.md

 ```bash
 dysweep_create --config ./meta_configuration/training/flows/grayscale_flows.yaml
 ```
-After running each sweep, you will be given a sweep identifier from the server which would in turn allow you to run the actual experiments in parallel.
+After running each sweep, you will be given a sweep identifier from the W&B server which would in turn allow you to run the experiments associated with that meta configuration in parallel.
-To initiate a process that takes an experiment from the sweep server and run it, you may run the following:
+Run the following code snippets to instantiate an agent that connects to the server and performs a job:
 ```bash
 ./meta_run_train.sh <sweep-id> # if the sweep is pertaining to a model training task
 ./meta_run_ood.sh <sweep-id> # if the sweep is pertaining to an OOD detection task
 ```

-You can check the list of all the sweeps in the files included within the [meta configuration](./meta_configurations/) directory.
-You may access some of the main experiment groups in the following:
+This will create a `dysweep_logs` directory in which you can access all of the sweeps and checkpoints associated with the runs.
+In case you want to train a set of models for example, you can run the `meta_run_train.sh` file and then access all the model checkpoints through the `dysweep_logs/checkpoints-<sweep-id>` directory.

+Some of the main experiment groups with their appropriate `yaml` files include:

 1. Train both neural spline flows and affine flows on all the grayscale datasets [here](./meta_configurations/).
 2. Train both neural spline flows and affine flows on all the RGB datasets [here](TODO).